Kilmac Running Festival - Women's Night Challenge

 - The 7km route will start at the GAA grounds and follow in clockwise direction around the Sugarloaf mountain.
-Most of the trail is graveled but will also include some grassy and mucky section including, spectacular views of Bray at night on the descent.
+Most of the trail is gravelled but will also include some grassy and mucky section including spectacular views of Bray at night on the descent.

 - Getting There:

-- N11 to Kilmacanogue- take exit at rbt in Kilmacanogue-left onto Quill road, right fork -right onto Glencap Road, GAA grounds.
+- N11 to Kilmacanogue – take exit at roundabout in Kilmacanogue – left onto Quill Road, right fork – right onto Glencap Road, GAA grounds.

 - Organisers Instructions:

 - Women's night challenge [run/walk/hike] This is an introductory night challenge to encourage and promote women participation in night running events.
 Head torches, waterproof jacket and trail runners are compulsory.
-The route following the recently completed Sugarloaf Way.
-There will be front markers and back markers for this run to encourage all levels of ability.
+The route follows the Sugarloaf Way.
+There will be a sweeper for this run to encourage all levels of ability.

 - Prizegiving Location: